 John Ross Museum

 John Ross Museum Information

-The museum was originally built in 1913 to operate as a rural school in Cherokee County just after Oklahoma statehood.
-The school served Cherokee and non-Cherokee students and the facility remained open through the 1950s.
+The museum is located adjacent to Ross Cemetery, near Rural School #51 in Park Hill, Oklahoma.
+It was built in 1913 as a rural school in Cherokee County just after Oklahoma statehood.
+The school served Cherokee and non-Cherokee students and remained open through the 1950s.

+John Ross Museum